idris-y/transform-tools-docs/docs/core/index.md

 *   Transforming elements between two explicitly defined transform states using [dual gizmos](#transformation-section).
 *   Using a single gizmo as a [custom orientation](#op-cursor-pivot) for standard Blender transform tools.
-*   Executing [constrained transformations](#constrained-transforms-section), where elements move or rotate from the 3D cursor position towards a computed intersection point with target geometry (a point, line, or plane) derived from the gizmos.

 **Core Workflow:** The fundamental process involves: